 She was interviewed before her death, and asked about the failure of her 3 marriages. ”

 “What failure?”
 Mead responded.
 “I had three successful marriages for three different developmental periods of my life.”

-I’m more of a romantic than Mead.
-I love the idea of finding one longterm, loyal soulmate – who is able to satisfy all 3 out of 3 of these developmental needs.
+I can relate to what Mead shares.
+But I confess I’m a bit of a romantic.
+In my ideal world, I’d love to find one longterm, loyal soulmate – who is able to satisfy all 3 out of 3 of these developmental needs.

 I know when I was in the frame of mind of wanting to raise a child, I looked for different things in a partner than when I was in college.

 Plus, the older I get, the more I appreciate having a partner who feels like a companion – a true best friend.

 Nowadays in my 50’s, I don’t need the same romantic fanfare I reveled in when I was in my 20’s.

 These days when I go out on a date with my partner, I’ve swapped getting all gussied up in high heels for dressing down and wearing low heeled walking shoes.